Curato-Capstone/curato-server/README.md

 **_GET /suggestions_**

 Function:
-&ensp;&ensp;&ensp;&ensp;Get suggestions for this user based on their preferences.
+Get suggestions for this user based on their preferences.

 Response Body (200)
 ```yaml